 S. Decker Anstrom serves on the board of directors of Discovery Communications.
 In addition to serving on IEL's board, he is also on the boards of several national nonprofit groups: the National Environmental Education Foundation, Island Press, Climate Central, and Planet Forward, and the Arena Stage of Washington, D.C.

-During 2015-16,Anstrom, who lives in Washington, D.C., served as U.S. ambassador and head of the U.S. delegation to the 2015 World Radiocommunication Conference (WRC15), held under the auspices of the International Telecommunications Union.
-WRCs, which convene every three years, are treaty-level conferences involving more than 150 countries that consider international and regional spectrum allocation and regulatory issues that support satellite, mobile, aviation and other wireless services.
-Anstrom also served as the U.S. ambassador and head of the U.S. delegation to the 2012 WRC.
+Anstrom, who lives in Washington, D.C., served as U.S. ambassador and head of the U.S. Delegation to the 2011 and 2015 World Radiocommunication Conferences (WRC 12 and 15), held under the auspices of the International Telecommunications Union.
+WRC’s, which convene every 3-4 years, are treaty-level conferences involving more than 150 countries that consider international and regional spectrum allocation and regulatory issues that support satellite, mobile, aviation and other wireless services.

-Prior to his positions at Landmark (headquartered in Norfolk, Virginia), Anstrom had a long career in public service and in the communications industry.
-During the Carter Administration, he was senior staff member in the White House Office of Management and Budget, working on the creation of the U.S. Department of Education, and then served in the White House Office of Presidential Personnel.
-He subsequently joined and later became president of Public Strategies, a Washington-based public policy consulting firm.
+He retired as president of Landmark Communications and chairman of The Weather Channel Companies in late 2008, following Landmark’s sale of The Weather Channel to NBC.
+He also served on the board of directors of the Comcast Corporation from 2001-2011.
+Prior to his positions at Landmark (headquartered in Norfolk, Virgnia), Anstrom had a long career in public service and in the communications industry.
+During the Carter Administration, he was a senior staff member in the White House Office of Management and Budget, working on the creation of the U.S. Department of Education, and then served in the White House Office of Presidential Personnel.
+He subsequently joined and later became President of Public Strategies, a Washington-based public policy consulting firm.

-Anstrom received a BA degree from Macalester College in St. Paul.
-Minnesota and attended the Woodrow Wilson Graduate School of Public and International Affairs at Princeton University for one year.
+Anstrom received a BA degree from Macalester College in St. Paul., Minnesota and attended the Woodrow Wilson Graduate School of Public and International Affairs at Princeton University for one year.